On the Utility of Equal Batch Sizes for Inference in Stochastic Gradient Descent: Numerical implementations

 \subsection{Setup}

-We implement our proposed EBS and lugsail-EBS estimators for two simulated models and a real data implementation.
-We systematically keep the following settings for our EBS estimator: $c = 0.1$ so that the number of batches stays reasonably large ensuring that the estimator is positive-definite; $\beta = (1 + \alpha)/2$ as a reasonable value obtained from the mean-square bounds; $\alpha = 0.51$ to allow for reasonable exploration.
+We implement our proposed EBS and lugsail-EBS estimators for two simulated models and a real data implementation, { for both doubling batch-sizes $b_n^*$ and polynomial batch-sizes $b_n = \lfloor cn^{\beta}\rfloor$; we call these EBS and EBS-poly, respectively.
+Their lugsail versions are L-EBS and L-EBS-poly, repsectively.} We systematically keep the following settings for our EBS estimator: $c = 0.1$ so that the number of batches stays reasonably large ensuring that the estimators are positive-definite; $\beta = (1 + \alpha)/2$ as a reasonable value obtained from the mean-square bounds; $\alpha = 0.51$ to allow for reasonable exploration.
 For comparison we implement the IBS estimator of \cite{chen2021jasa} with their suggested settings.
-However, in the event that the IBS estimator is singular, we increase their number of batches to also allow positive-definiteness of the IBS estimator.
+However, in the event that the IBS estimator is singular, we increase their number of batches to allow positive-definiteness of the IBS estimator. { \cite{chen2021jasa} showed that their estimator was superior to the estimator of \cite{chen2020aos}, both theoretically and in simulations, so for brevity and clarity, we do not present comparisons with the estimator of \cite{chen2020aos}.}

 When the true covariance matrix $\Sigma$ is available, we employ it as an oracle, and use it to calculate the relative Frobenius norm of an estimator $\hat \Sigma$: $\|\hat \Sigma-\Sigma\|_F/\|\Sigma\|_F$.
-Further, we employ $\Sigma$ in calculating the coverage probability of the confidence regions discussed in Section~\ref{sec:regions}.
-To this coverage, we compare the coverage probabilities obtained using various estimators of $\Sigma$.
-Another important feature of confidence regions is its volume, particularly for the cuboidal regions created in \eqref{eq:marginal:friendly:inference}.
+Further, we employ $\Sigma$ in calculating { and comparing} the coverage probability of the confidence regions discussed in Section~\ref{sec:regions} { for different estimators}.
+Another important feature of confidence regions is its volume, particularly for the hyper-rectangular regions created in \eqref{eq:marginal:friendly:inference}.
 Thus, for each estimator, we also report

-for a which a high value indicates an undesired increase in the volume of the confidence region.
-Reproducible codes are available at \href{https://github.com/Abhinek-Shukla/SGD-workflow}{https://github.com/Abhinek-Shukla/SGD-workflow}.
+{ for which} a high value indicates an undesired increase in the volume of the { hyper-rectangular} confidence region.